 Sioux Falls, SD 57197

-The graduate programs for Master of Arts in Sports Administration and Leadership and Education are both accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA).
-The Augustana Education Department is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The graduate programs for Master of Arts in Sports Administration and Leadership, Augustana-Sanford Master of Science in Genetic Counseling, and Education are accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools (NCA).
+The Augustana-Sanford Genetic Counseling Graduate Program is also accredited by the Accreditation Council for Genetic Counseling (ACGC).

 A maximum of nine semester hours of graduate credit earned at other accredited institutions may be transferred to Augustana and applied to a student's graduate program providing that: